camerontsmall/Pamphlet/docs/video/videoplayers.md

 * Poster
 * Date

+Options, as described in the individual player specs below, are added in the Custom Parameters section of the editor.
+Type the name in the name section and the value in the value section.

 ##VideoJS

 Enter any number of video file sources which are supported by VideoJS in the Sources section.